API Gateway Concepts

-An API gateway routes inbound traffic to back-end services including public, private, and partner HTTP APIs, as well as Oracle Functions.
+An API gateway routes inbound traffic to back-end services including public, private, and partner HTTP APIs, as well as OCI Functions.
 Each API gateway is a private endpoint that you can optionally expose over a public IP address as a public API gateway.

 To ensure high availability, you can only create API gateways in regional subnets (not AD-specific subnets).
 You can create private API gateways in private or public subnets, but you can only create public API gateways in public subnets.
 The API Gateway service is regional in scope and fault-tolerant across availability domains (in multiple-AD regions), and fault domains (in single AD regions).
 In multiple-AD regions, the API Gateway service automatically selects an active availability domain to terminate the API gateway endpoint.
 Note that depending on the source and destination of the traffic, traffic might be routed across availability domains.
 If an availability domain or fault domain fails, the API Gateway service automatically handles failover and routes traffic to a functioning availability domain or fault domain.

 An API gateway is bound to a specific VNIC.

 You create an API gateway within a compartment in your tenancy.
 Each API gateway has a single front end, zero or more back ends, and has zero or more APIs deployed on it as API deployments.

 In the API Gateway service, an API is a set of back-end resources, and the methods (for example, GET, PUT) that can be performed on each back-end resource in response to requests sent by an API client.